gideon1971/DVSA_MOT_HISTORY/README.md

 the data is extracted using a free API.

-The MOT is an annual inspection for vehicles over 3 years ols to deem them road worthy or not and passing the is a legal requirement.
+The MOT is an annual inspection for vehicles over 3 years old to deem them road worthy and passing is a legal requirement to drivwe on UK roads.
 The API supplies the same information that is found by using this web form https://www.check-mot.service.gov.uk/